A Beginner’s Guide to Planned Giving

 And remember, once a donor commits, it is the responsibility of you as a fundraiser to make sure that stewardship strategies are executed, ensuring that your donor receives their promised recognition and that they remain engaged in the mission as many of these giving vehicles are revocable.

 In conclusion, planned giving can provide significant revenue to your organization as well as build loyalty among your most passionate supporters.
 It does not need to be complex.
 A disciplined program can produce significant results and lead to elevated impact on your organizations mission.

 This is the first in a series of three articles on planned giving and the services Orr Group can provide to any nonprofit looking to elevate its impact.
-Our next publication on this topic will feature elements of a strong planned giving program and some insight into some current trends and innovative giving vehicles.
+Our next publication on this topic features the importance of proactive planned giving and some insight into current trends and innovative giving vehicles.